awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

-# Creating an Automation document that runs scripts \(command line\)<a name="automation-document-script-commandline"></a>
+# Creating a runbook that runs scripts \(command line\)<a name="automation-document-script-commandline"></a>

-The following examples show how to use the AWS CLI or AWS Tools for PowerShell to create an Automation document that runs a script using the `Attachment` parameter\.
+The following examples show how to use the AWS CLI or AWS Tools for PowerShell to create an runbook that runs a script using the `Attachment` parameter\.

 **Before You Begin**
 Before you begin, ensure you have the following resources prepared\.
-+ The content for your Automation document in a YAML\-formatted file with a \.yaml extension, such as `MyAutomationDocument.yaml`\.
++ The content for your runbook in a YAML\-formatted file with a \.yaml extension, such as `MyAutomationDocument.yaml`\.
-+ The files to attach to the document\.
++ The files to attach to the runbook\.
 You can attach script files or \.zip files\.

   For scripts, Automation supports Python 3\.6 and 3\.7, PowerShell Core 6\.0\.
 + Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.